Grand Tour of Spain by First Class rail on daytime trains

 Days 2 and 3 – Barcelona

-You have 2 full days to explore this magical city and visit the most famous of its sights.
+You have two full days to explore this magical city and visit the most famous of its sights.
 Make sure you allow plenty of time to soak up all aspects of this remarkable city, from the lively Ramblas to the smart shops of Passeig de Gracia.
 Perhaps head towards the cathedral and older parts of town with wonderful examples of Gaudi architecture or visit one of the city’s museums.
 Don’t miss the Sagrada Familia Cathedral, Antoni Gaudi’s unfinished masterpiece, or the Picasso Museum which houses one of the most extensive collections of the 20th century painter’s artworks.
 During your stay perhaps head to Plaça de Sant Josep Oriol where the street musicians, fortune tellers and painters will entertain visitors, who are being tempted by the designer boutiques and handicraft shops.
 There are plenty of options for dinner from wonderful gastronomic restaurants to cosy bistros and tapas bars.

 Day 4 – Barcelona to Cordoba